-- Go to C:/Users/[YourPC] and then select the AppData folder.
+- Go to C:/Users/[YourPC] and select the AppData folder.

-- Scroll down and you will find the “bookmarks” file and the “bookmarks.bak” backup file.
+- Scroll down and you will find the Bookmarks file.

 Google Chrome stores its bookmarks in the ‘Application Support’ directory in macOS.
 Your file browser must be set to show hidden folders in macOS.
-You can find this directory with the help of the ‘Terminal’ program and its command-line interface.
+You can find this directory through the ‘Terminal.’

-Type command line: “/Users/<your username>/Library/Application Support/Google/Chrome/Default.”
-Press Enter and the ‘Finder’ will access the folder with your bookmarks.
+Type command line: /Users/<your username>/Library/Application Support/Google/Chrome/Default.
+Press Enter and Finder will access the folder with your bookmarks.

 - Navigate to Users/<your username>/.

-- If you don’t see a ‘Library’ directory, press the Command + Shift + Period buttons to toggle off hidden folders.
+- If you don’t see a Library directory, press the Command + Shift + Period buttons to toggle off hidden folders.
 Alternatively, if you want to access the Library files directly, hold the Alt key before selecting the “Go” menu.

 Where are Google Chrome Bookmarks stored in Linux?